haukegravenkamp/SAMWISE/README.md

 - Spectral elements of arbitrarily high order, which were introduced for waveguide modeling in [7,10]
 - Approximations of leaky guided waves by a dashpot boundary [11]
-- Quadrilateral elements with independent interpolation order on the four edges and in the interior [12]
+- Finite elements with independent poylnomial degrees on the four edges and in the interior [12]
 - Rigorous formulation of plates coupled to unbounded solid or fluid media [13]

 > [1] Waas, G. “Linear Two-Dimensional Analysis of Soil Dynamics Problems in Semi-Infinite Layered Media.”
 PhD Thesis, University of California, Berkeley, 1972.